vishal-kt/Android-Interview-Question/README.md

 Values folder contains a number of XML files like strings, dimensions, colors, and style definitions.
 One of the most important files is the strings.xml file which contains the resources.

 **Gradle Scripts folder**
 Gradle means automated build system and it contains a number of files that are used to define a build configuration that can be applied to all modules in our application.
-In build.gradle (Project) there are buildscripts and in build.gradle (Module) plugins and implementations are used to build configurations that can be applied to all our application modules
+In build.gradle (Project) there are buildscripts and in build.gradle (Module) plugins and implementations are used to build configurations that can be applied to all our application modules, we define all the dependency here